alexgavrilyuk/Neuroledger/RefractoringPhasedPlan.md

 ---

-## Phase 4: Refine System Prompt Generation
+## Phase 4: Refine System Prompt Generation ✅ COMPLETED

 **Goal:** Improve the maintainability and readability of the dynamic system prompt generation.